vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/MEEG/preprocessing.md

 This completes the second part of the preprocessing pipeline.
 At this point, you can run the batch.
 Alternatively, you can save and script, and run the batch from a script.
-The resulting script can also be combined with the previous script created (e.g., in the `SPMscripts` FTP directory, scripts for all the stages are appended into a single master script called `master_script.m`, which loops over each subject too).
+The resulting script can also be combined with the previous script created.
-Remember that, if you want to pass variables from a script to a batch, you need to first ensure the relevant fields in the batch file are set to `’<UNDEFINED>’` (see for example the `batch_preproc_meeg_merge_job.m` file in the `SPM12batch` FTP directory).
+Remember that, if you want to pass variables from a script to a batch, you need to first ensure the relevant fields in the batch file are cleared.

 To view the output, press "Display" on the main SPM menu pane, select "M/EEG", then select `Mcbdspmeeg_run_01_sss.mat`.
 Again, you will be